Azure VM with Azure DatabaseAzure VM with Azure Database

 3. Give a name for your VM, and choose a Region where it should be launched.

-4. For Availability options, choose Availabilty zone, and keep the default availability zone.
+4. For Availability options, choose Availability zone, and keep the default availability zone.

 5. For Image, choose Ubuntu Server 22.04 LTS - x64 Gen2, and x64 as the VM architecture.

-6. Kestra needs at least 4GiB Memory and 2vCPU to run correctly.
+6. Kestra requires at least 4GiB of memory and 2 vCPUs to run correctly.
 Choosing the Size as Standard_D2s_v3 is a good starting point.

 7. Select SSH public key as the Authentication type.